bluekitchen/btstack/chipset/README.md

 **Notes**:

   1. BD_ADDR: Indicates if Bluetooth chipset comes with its own valid MAC Address.
 Better Broadcom and CSR dongles usually come with a MAC address from the dongle manufacturer, but cheaper ones might come with identical addresses.
   2. SCO over HCI: All Bluetooth Classic chipsets support SCO over HCI in general.
 BTstack can receive SCO packets without problems.
-However, only TI CC256x has support for using SCO buffers in the Controller and a useful flow control.
+However, not all Bluetooth Controller support SCO Flow Control - newer Controller tend to support it.
 On CSR/Broadcom/Cypress Controllers, BTstack cannot queue multiple SCO packets in the Controller.
-Instead, the SCO packet must be sent periodically at the right time - without a clear indication about when this time is.
-The current implementation observes the timestamps of the received SCO packets to schedule sending packets.
-With full control over the system and no other Bluetooth data, this can be flawless, but it's rather fragile in general.
-For these, it's necessary to use the I2S/PCM interface for stable operation.
-  , for those that are marked with No, we either didn't try or didn't found enough information to configure it correctly.
+Instead, SCO packets must be sent periodically at the right time, without a clear indication of when that is.
+The current implementation observes the timestamps of received SCO packets to schedule outgoing packets.
+With full control over the system and no other Bluetooth data, this can be flawless, but it is generally rather fragile.
+For stable operation with these controllers, it is necessary to use the I2S/PCM interface.
+For controllers marked with No, we either did not try or did not find enough information to configure it correctly.
   3. Multiple LE Roles: Apple uses Broadcom Bluetooth+Wifi in their iOS devices and newer iOS versions support multiple concurrent LE roles, so at least some Broadcom models support multiple concurrent LE roles.

 ## Atmel/Microchip

-The ATILC3000 Bluetooth/Wifi combo controller has been used with Linux on embedded devices by Atmel/Microchip.
+The ATWILC3000 Bluetooth/Wi-Fi combo controller has been used with Linux on embedded devices by Atmel/Microchip.
 Drivers and documentation are available from a [GitHub repository](https://github.com/atwilc3000).
 The ATWILC3000 has a basic HCI implementation stored in ROM and requires a firmware image to be uploaded before it can be used.
 The BLE Controller is qualified as [QDID 99659](https://www.bluetooth.org/tpg/QLI_viewQDL.cfm?qid=36402).
 Please note: the BLE firmware is around 60 kB.
-It might need a separate Wifi firmware as well.
+It might need a separate Wi-Fi firmware as well.

 **BD Addr** can be set with vendor-specific command although all chipsets have an official address stored.
 The BD_ADDR lookup results in "Newport Media Inc." which was [acquired by Atmel](http://www.atmel.com/about/news/release.aspx?reference=tcm:26-62532) in 2014.